-This is our five-year goal from our 2020 Strategic Climate Action Plan to plant, protect, and prepare a combined 3 million trees by the end of 2025.
+King County set an ambitious five-year goal in our 2020 Strategic Climate Action Plan to plant, protect, and prepare a combined 3 million trees by the end of 2025.
 This effort contributes to climate change mitigation, forest health, improved salmon habitat, and more tree canopy in urban areas.

 Welcome to 3 Million Trees!